uAtomicBoolean/aoc_helper/README.md

 # Run only one day.
 aoc_helper run --day 1

-# Specify what is the main file.
+# Specify the path to the main file.
 aoc_helper run aoc.py

 # Or with one day